danny-avila/LibreChat/docs/features/manage_your_database.md

       ME_CONFIG_MONGODB_ADMINUSERNAME: adminUser
       ME_CONFIG_MONGODB_ADMINPASSWORD: securePassword
 ```

-- c.
-If using authentication for your database, make sure the admin user has the "clusterAdmin" and "readAnyDatabase" permissions as detailed in the [`docker-compose.override` guide](../install/configuration/docker_override.md#step-1-creating-an-admin-user)

 4. Save the `docker-compose.override.yml` file and run the following command from the directory where your `docker-compose.yml` file is located to start Mongo-Express along with your other Docker services: